MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xblreference/enums/partyxblstatechangetype.md

 ---
 author: ScottMunroMS
 title: "PartyXblStateChangeType"
-description: "The PartyXblStateChangeType enumeration contains the types of state changes that can occur." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 01/17/2020
+description: "The types of state changes that can occur in the Party Xbox Live Helper library." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 04/11/2023
 ---

 # PartyXblStateChangeType

-The types of state changes that can occur.
+The types of state changes that can occur in the Party Xbox Live Helper library.

 ## Syntax